Skip to content

 LEGISLATIVE INTERNSHIP

-Senator Markey’s Washington DC office is currently accepting applications for legislative interns for Summer 2026.
-Applications are due by Sunday, March 8th, 2026, at 11:59PM EST.
+Senator Markey’s Washington DC office is currently accepting applications for legislative and communications interns for Fall 2026.
+Applications are due by Sunday, July 5th, 2026, at 11:59PM EST.

-· Corresponding with and serving Massachusetts constituents through tasks such as answering phones, responding to inquiries, and giving tours at the U.S. Capitol
+• Corresponding with and serving Massachusetts constituents through tasks such as answering phones, responding to inquiries, and giving tours of the U.S. Capitol

-· Assisting with a variety of legislative or communications projects
+• Assisting with a variety of legislative or communications projects, including compiling press clips

 Candidates from BIPOC, LGBT+, working class, and/or other underrepresented communities with Massachusetts ties are strongly encouraged to apply.